-Exercise 22 Reformulate the extension of System F with pairs as constants.
+Exercise 24 (Pairs as constants) Reformulate the extension of System F with pairs as constants.
 Check soundness of the δ -rules.
+(Solution p.
+84)

-Exercise 23 (Conditional) Give a presentation of boolean with a conditional as constants.
+Exercise 25 (Conditional) Give a presentation of boolean with a conditional as constants.
 Is this sound?
 Isn't there something wrong?
 Would you know how to fix it?